Linzo99/Manga.py/README.md

 ##Requirements
 You need to have python 2.7 installed to run this script.
 Also, [Requests](http://docs.python-requests.org/en/latest/) module is needed for the script to run, install it with `pip install requests` or `easy_install requests`.
 See their official link for more info.

+You can also install the required packages with requirement.txt file, just use `pip install -r requirements.txt`

 ###Supported websites
 The websites currently supported by Manga.py are listed below.